Events

 Listening to the Future – Is Prevention Better than Cure?

-(2021) Professor Harvey Coates AO presented the 2021 Libby Harricks Memorial Oration in a webcast in March from Perth in Western Australia.
+(2021) Professor Harvey Coates AO presented the 2021 Libby Harricks Memorial Address in a webcast in March from Perth in Western Australia.
 Watch the presentation here.

-The COVID-19 health pandemic caused the cancellation of the Oration in 2020.
+The COVID-19 health pandemic paused the series in 2020.

 (2019) Professor Andrew Smith’s presentation to the Indigenous Hearing Health Symposium, Australian Hearing Hub, Sydney. >>